-History of Vision Systems : Factory Automation (FA)
+History of Machine Vision : Factory Automation (FA)

 Automation has become an unavoidable trend for achieving low costs and high quality in manufacturing.
 From simple tasks to assembly and inspection processes that require advanced techniques, this work is rapidly being automated and productivity has come to rise to levels greater than before.
 In this volume, we will introduce the beginnings of automation and the role of image processing.